-Bitcoin is a cryptocurrency that’s gained wide popularity due to its rising price and is created through a process known as “mining.”
+Bitcoin is a cryptocurrency that’s gained wide popularity due to its wild price swings and is created through a process known as “mining.”
 Bitcoin mining is how new bitcoins get introduced into circulation.

 Bitcoin mining is the process of creating new bitcoins by solving extremely complicated math problems that verify transactions in the currency.
 When a bitcoin is successfully mined, the miner receives a predetermined amount of bitcoin.

 As prices of cryptocurrencies and Bitcoin in particular have skyrocketed in recent years, it’s understandable that interest in mining has picked up as well.
 But for most people, the prospects for Bitcoin mining are not good due to its complex nature and high costs.
 Here are the basics on how Bitcoin mining works and some key risks to be aware of.

 Bitcoin is one of the most popular types of cryptocurrencies, which are digital mediums of exchange that exist solely online.
 Bitcoin runs on a decentralized computer network or distributed ledger that tracks transactions in the cryptocurrency.
 When computers on the network verify and process transactions, new bitcoins are created, or mined.

 These networked computers, or miners, process the transaction in exchange for a payment in Bitcoin.

 Bitcoin is powered by blockchain, which is the technology that powers many cryptocurrencies.
 A blockchain is a decentralized ledger of all the transactions across a network.
 Groups of approved transactions together form a block and are joined to create a chain.
 Think of it as a long public record that functions almost like a long running receipt.
 Bitcoin mining is the process of adding a block to the chain.